spotDL/spotify-downloader/README.md

 For example:

-◘ I want to download Hello by Adele, The Nights by Avicci and 21 Guns by Green Day just a single command.
+◘ I want to download Hello by Adele, The Nights by Avicci and 21 Guns by Green Day just using a single command.

 Also this time we know the Spotify link only for Hello by Adele but not for other two songs.